-Funcom recognizes that its key assets are its employees and is committed to maintain a stimulating working environment that offers the opportunity for both personal- and professional development.
+Funcom recognizes that its key assets are its employees and is committed to maintain a stimulating working environment that offers the opportunity for both personal and professional development.
 This is also necessary to continue to attract and retain highly qualified employees within the gaming industry.
-As of December 31, 2010, the group employed appr.
-280 employees (2009: 333 employees).
+As of December 31, 2011, the group employed approximately 377 employees (2010: 280 employees).

-Sick leave in the group is considered low and amounts to 1.8%.
+Sick leave in the group is considered low and amounts to 1.49 %.
 No serious work-related incidents or accidents have occurred or have been reported during the year.
 The working environment is considered good, and the company does not carry out activities that significantly pollute the environment.
-The Group welcomes applications for employment from all sectors of the community and strives to promote equality of opportunity in employment for all.
+The Group welcomes applications for employment from all sectors of the community and strives to promote equal opportunity of employment to all.